-Section 263 of the National Law applies the Privacy Act 1988 (Cth) (the Privacy Act) to regulatory bodies that undertake the administration of the ‘national education and care services quality framework’, including ACECQA.
-The National Law and the Education and Care Services National Regulations (the National Regulations) modify the way the Privacy Act applies to the national education and care services quality framework and to ACECQA.
+Section 263 of the National Law applies the Privacy Act 1988 (Cth) (the Privacy Act) to regulatory bodies and ACECQA for the purposes of the National Quality Framework (NQF).
+The National Law and the Education and Care Services National Regulations (the National Regulations) modify the way the Privacy Act applies for the purposes of the National Quality Framework.

 Collection and holding personal information